-Exclusive: South Korea set to regain control of airway from Japan through U.N. deal - sources
+Exclusive: South Korea, Japan set to back air traffic deal after near misses - sources

-MONTREAL/HONG KONG (Reuters) - Putting air safety first after some scary near misses, South Korea and Japan have set aside bitter historical grievances currently straining ties to redraw responsibilities for air traffic control over the East China Sea, sources told Reuters.
+MONTREAL/HONG KONG (Reuters) - South Korea and Japan are setting aside historical grievances to redraw responsibilities for air traffic control over the East China Sea following recent near misses, sources told Reuters.

 Responsibility in the so-called “AKARA corridor” through South Korean airspace is currently split, with South Korean controllers shepherding North-South flights, and Japan’s directing East-West flights, many of them in and out of Shanghai.

+But South Korean and Japanese air traffic controllers operate on different radio frequencies, making communications more difficult for pilots who may be dealing with emergency in-flight situations, or needing to change altitude to avoid turbulence or bad weather.

-An agreement in principle has been reached for South Korea to take over Japan’s role, according to two sources briefed on discussions brokered by the United Nation’s aviation agency.
+An agreement in principle has been reached for South Korea to take over Japan’s role, according to two sources briefed on discussions brokered by the United Nations aviation agency.

-The new agreement is expected to take effect in April according to a document seen by Reuters, that was presented to UN International Civil Aviation Organization (ICAO) council members on Tuesday.
+The new agreement is expected to take effect in April, according to a document seen by Reuters, which was shared with UN International Civil Aviation Organization (ICAO) council members on Tuesday.
 Its governing council will be briefed on Wednesday in Montreal, one of the sources said.

+The compromise comes despite decades of strained relations between Seoul and Tokyo over their wartime past, exacerbated in recent months by a simmering trade dispute.
+South Korean airlines have cut flights to Japan due to a plunge in passenger demand.

 China was included in the negotiations, as its air traffic controllers currently hand over to Japanese controllers in the corridor, and will in future hand over to South Korean controllers.